Tenza/configurations/ArchLinux Installation/README.md

 This is required, for the RAID 0 configuration.
 `mdadm` will use the information generated here to assemble the array on boot.
-So, later we will have to enable the `mdadm` module itself, in order to load these configs.
+So, later we will have to enable the `mdadm` module itself, in order to load these configurations.
-Also, even if the wiki says that that `mdraid` is used for fake raid systems, Intel advises the use of `mdadm` for their boards.
+Also, note that even if the wiki says that `mdraid` is used for fake raid systems, Intel advises the use of `mdadm` for their boards.
+Find out where your RAID array is located with:

+> mdadm --detail-platform
+mdadm -E /dev/**mdX**

+In my case the array is located on md127 and uses Intel Matrix Storage Manager (imsm).

-> mdadm -I -e imsm /dev/md127
+> mdadm -I -e imsm /dev/**md127**
 mdadm --examine --scan >> /mnt/etc/mdadm.conf

 <sub><sup>